 The pandemic triggered by the Coronavirus disease (COVID-19) has deeply impacted Head Start and Early Head Start programs, enrolled children and families, and their communities.
-RIVHSA is closely monitoring the coronavirus outbreak and impacts on the Head Start network.
-See developments and resources below.
-Grantees are encouraged to contact our OHS Regional Office with operational inquiries and your State Collaboration Director for statewide updates.
+To ensure grantees are equipped to meet related challenges, RIVHSA is sharing the following resources from our national partners.

 Center for Disease Control